Exact Sum Rules and Zeta Generating Formulas from the ODE/IM correspondence: Setup and strategy

 \item[(II)] \textit{Zeta generating formula (ZGF)}: For fixed $M \in \frac{1}{2}{\mathbb N}+1$, the ZGF is defined as a mapping from $\bm{\zeta}_{K^\prime \in {\cal K}}$ to $\bm{\zeta}_{K \in {\cal K}}$ and represented by a polynomial of $\{ \zeta_{K^\prime}(s^\prime) \}_{1 \le s^\prime \le s}$ as \be \zeta_{K}(s) &=& \sum_{\substack{{\bf m} = \{ m_1,\cdots,m_s \} \in {{\mathbb N}_0}^s \\ m_1+2 m_2 + \cdots + s m_s = s}} c_{{\bf m}} \prod_{t=1}^s \zeta_{K^\prime}(t)^{m_t}, \qquad (c_{\bf m} \in {\mathbb R}) \ee for all $s \in {\mathbb N}$.
 We denote the ZGF by $\bm{\zeta}_K = \bm{\zeta}_K(\bm{\zeta}_{K^\prime})$.
 For a given $\bm{\zeta}_K = \bm{\zeta}_K(\bm{\zeta}_{K^\prime})$, we say $\bm{\zeta}_K = \bm{\zeta}_K(\bm{\zeta}_{K^\prime})$ is invertible if $\bm{\zeta}_{K^\prime} = \bm{\zeta}_{K^\prime} (\bm{\zeta}_{K})$ is constructable. \end{enumerate} Roughly speaking, while the ESRs give the dependence of $\zeta_K(s)$ in the same ${\cal PT}_K$ sector, the ZGFs generate $\bm{\zeta}_K$ in a ${\cal PT}_K$ sector from $\bm{\zeta}_{K^\prime}$ in another ${\cal PT}_{K^\prime}$ sector.
 It is notable that, different from the fusion relations, the ZGF is not a recurrence relation found from $K=1$ to higher but a direct mapping between $\bm{\zeta}_K$ and $\bm{\zeta}_{K^\prime \ne K}$\footnote{ In our analysis, instead of $K$ ($K^\prime$), we mainly use $n$ $(n^\prime)$ to specify ${\cal PT}_K$ sectors (or fusion labels) in order to respect the notation in Eqs.\eqref{eq:fusion_1}\eqref{eq:fusion_2}. }.

 We make some remarks on the selection rule.
-As we will see in Secs.~\ref{sec:simple_cases} and \ref{sec:general_cases}, adding the identity to $G$, i.e. $s=0$, in the selection rule can be interpreted as finding an algebraic equation in terms of $e^{-\zeta_K^\prime(0)}$.
+As we will see in Secs.~\ref{sec:simple_cases} and \ref{sec:general_cases}, adding the identity to $G$, i.e., $s=0$, in the selection rule can be interpreted as finding an algebraic equation in terms of $e^{-\zeta_K^\prime(0)}$.
 In addition, looking to the quotient set, rather than $G$ itself, is helpful for comparison with the ${\mathbb Z}_{2M+2}$ Symanzik rotation\footnote{ More precisely, this selection rule is defined to be convenient for comparison with the symmetric structure of a closed form of the QCs, from which the ESRs are derived, as in Eqs.\eqref{eq:C2_iden_PT_Herm_C}\eqref{eq:C2_iden_PT_Herm_C_2}. }.
-The selection rule ${\cal S}_K$ equips ${\mathbb Z}_N$ group structure if $G = N {\mathbb N}_0$ with $N \in {\mathbb N}$, i.e. ${\mathbb N}_0/(N{\mathbb N}_0) \cong {\mathbb Z}_N$, but it does not always become a group in general.
+The selection rule ${\cal S}_K$ equips ${\mathbb Z}_N$ group structure if $G = N {\mathbb N}_0$ with $N \in {\mathbb N}$, i.e., ${\mathbb N}_0/(N{\mathbb N}_0) \cong {\mathbb Z}_N$, but it does not always become a group in general. \\ \, \\ In order to construct the ESRs and the ZGFs we proceed as follows: First, for each fusion label $n$ we use the fusion relations to express $C^{(n)}(E)$ as a function of the rotated fundamental QCs, $\{ C^{(1)}(\omega^{k} E)\}_{k \in {\mathbb Z}_{2M + 2}}$.
+We then expand $C^{(n)}(E)$ around $E=0$ using Eq.~\eqref{eq:D_to_zeta} to rewrite the result in terms of the spectral zeta functions.
+Next, we treat separately the cases $n = 2M$ and $n \in {\cal K} \setminus \{ 1 \}$.
+The former yields ESRs written in terms of the PT$_1$ data $\boldsymbol{\zeta}_1$, while the latter produces ZGFs mapping the ${\cal PT}_1$ sector to the ${\cal PT}_n$ sectors,